Tweedentity/authorizable/README.md

 `onlyAuthorized` allows any authorized address

-`onlyAuthorizedAtLevel(l)` allows only authorized addresses at level `l`
+`onlyAuthorizedAtLevel(uint _level)` allows only authorized addresses at level `l`

-`onlyAuthorizedAtLevels(ll)` allows only authorized addresses at any of levels listed in the array `ll`
+`onlyAuthorizedAtLevels(uint[] _levels)` allows only authorized addresses at any of levels listed in the array `ll`

-`onlyAuthorizedAtLevelBetween(l1, l2)` allows only authorized addresses at level in between the interval
+`onlyAuthorizedAtLevelsWithin(uint minLevel, uint maxLevel)` allows only authorized addresses at level in between the interval

 The followings are the same as above but allow also the owner:

 ```
 onlyOwnerOrAuthorized
-onlyOwnerOrAuthorizedAtLevel(l)
+onlyOwnerOrAuthorizedAtLevel
-onlyOwnerOrAuthorizedAtLevels(ll)
+onlyOwnerOrAuthorizedAtLevels
-onlyOwnerOrAuthorizedAtLevelsIn(l1, l2)
+onlyOwnerOrAuthorizedAtLevelsWithin
 ```
 Finally